-Our aim is to start the first phase in early 2019, focusing on the renewal of our in-patient unit.
+The first phase began in 2019, focusing on the renewal of our in-patient unit.

 A dedicated patient entrance was built a decade ago, recognising the need for greater privacy for patients being admitted.
 Once through the entrance, the route to the ward includes internal corridors, which lack very little natural light and look quite institutional.

 Our plan will re-develop this area to improve the first experience of the hospice for patients, creating a welcoming, comforting and calming environment.
 Plans include the installation of a ‘living wall’ to bring nature and texture into the building, in conjunction with a glass sidewall looking out onto a courtyard.
 This will create a much better first impression, removing any resemblance to a hospital as well as protecting patient dignity and reducing psychological distress.